zheruiqiu/zheruiqiu/README.md

 ## About Me

-My research focuses on **3D reconstruction**, **3D generation** and their applications.
+My research focuses on **embodied AI**, **3D reconstruction** and their applications.
 I am passionate about exploring the unknown and pushing the boundaries of AI and emerging technologies.

 - &#x1F3EB; **Ph.D. in Data Science** - University of Science and Technology of China (2020 - Present)
   - I have authored and co-authored 3 papers at the top conferences in the fields of AI and computer graphics.